Justin-Bento/portfolio-site/src/pages/blogs/blog-2.md

 author: "Justin Bento"
 image:
   url: "/image/common-place-notebook.png"
-  alt: "An image of a robot stairng into space"
+  alt: "An image of a robot staring into space"
-tags: ["astro", "blogging", "learning in public"]
+tags: ["Astro", "blogging", "learning in public"]
 ---

 As a stationary enthusiast and current job hunter, my life revolves around three main things: job hunting, researching and learning new things, and programming.
 I have found a way to balance all three, and I'm excited to share my secret with you.
 Are you ready?
-Drumroll, please...
+Drum-roll, please...
 It is pen and paper!
 Specifically, a system called a "commonplace notebook."

 > Here’s what google has to say: A commonplace book is a personal notebook or journal used to collect and organize information, ideas, quotes, and observations from various sources for future reference and reflection.